vlOd2/SelfMusicBot/README.md

 # ❓ But why?
 This self-bot was made as a test, for [Omniarchive](https://omniarchive.uk) due to them lacking a proper music bot.<br>
-But now it is a proper music self-bot
+But now it is a proper music self-bot + there weren't any other good music self-bots

 # 👨‍💻 Contributing
 You may proceed with the following steps if you wish to contribute to this project